With roughly 70% of the search market (perhaps more if we had the most recent statistics) Baidu is the primary search engine in China.

 One scandal, in particular, forced Baidu to limit ad space and make some significant changes to the way their ads work on the SERP.
 There’s still some discrepancy between ads on Baidu and on Google though.

 One of the first differences in how data snippets are used by Baidu is that almost all of the information on Baidu is created by Baidu itself.
 Whereas Google uses third-party applications to acquire crawl data and create snippets, Baidu has its proprietary tools.

 This is coupled with the fact that much of the information on page 1 of Baidu’s SERP is owned by Baidu, this gives them greater control over the top results and information collected and displayed by their SERP.
 The use of proprietary data collection and rich snippets makes Baidu much harder to optimize for.

 Baidu also uses a separate URL to distinguish mobile search engines from its standard desktop version.
-While some pages have mobile variants and app versions available through Google, much of the standard search results are not specified for mobile.
+While some pages have mobile variants and app versions available through search engine/search engines, much of the standard search results are not specified for mobile.